Laser Skin Resurfacing Overview

-Inland Empire board-certified plastic surgeon, Dr. Childers, and Sheer Beauty want you to look and feel your best and that means making your skin as beautiful as possible.
+Inland Empire board-certified plastic surgeon, Dr. Ben Childers, wants you to look and feel your best and that means making your skin as beautiful as possible.
 With laser skin resurfacing, we use the Fraxel laser to treat and correct a number of skin issues.
 The experienced staff use this rejuvenation treatment for fine lines and wrinkles, hyper pigmentation, superficial scars, sun damage, rosacea, and actinic keratosis, which causes scaly, crusty growths.
 Not only are these conditions improved after treatment, but the laser stimulates the growth of collagen, which firms the skin for younger-looking skin.
 Not only is Fraxel safe for the face, but we can treat the neck, arms, hands, and chest, as well.

 "Had my lips done Saturday Amber was amazing she was gentle and very professional I definitely recommend her loving my new lips thanks Amber."- L.N. / Yelp / Oct 18, 2016